 SOURCE: Canadian Center of Science and Education

-The Canadian Center of Science and Education is an organization that aims to encourage a positive learning and research environment by offering funding to research projects around the globe.
-Furthermore, the Canadian Center of Science and Education releases a varied list of scholarly journals, thereby encouraging the sharing of information between professionals and scholars in multiple fields and, as a result, enhancing the knowledge that researchers have at their disposal.
-The Canadian Center of Science and Education values scientific integrity, academic excellence, and respect and equity in the workplace and aims to support the research projects and other initiatives that uphold these values.
+The Canadian Center of Science and Education is an organization that strives to create a positive learning and research environment by providing funding to research initiatives around the world.
+Additionally, the Canadian Center of Science and Education publishes a long list of scholarly journals, thereby facilitating the sharing of information between professionals and academics in a variety of fields and, as a result, improving the resources that researchers have at their disposal.
+The Canadian Center of Science and Education values scientific integrity, academic excellence, and respect and equity in the workplace and strives each day to support the research projects and other initiatives that contribute to these values.